kxynos/cs-bolt-p-glitching/CH2/01-pin_software_setup.md

 s.trigger()
 ```

 We need to setup `s.glitch.repeat` to the correct value.
 For now we will set it to a large number so we can see it resetting the board via UART/screen.
 By setting `s.glitch.repeat = 1000000` we will get `8.3ms` total glitch duration.
-(Each clock cycle is 8.3ns, so this would be 8.3ms total glitch duration) - Thank `Tom` for the information!
+(Each clock cycle is 8.3ns, so this would be 8.3ms total glitch duration) - Thank you `Tom` for the information!

 Expected output from console on PC: